Having Numb Hands While Sleeping

 There are several conditions that can casue burning hands.
 Carpal tunnel certainly is one of them.

-Itching and burning can even appear before you feel pain or numbness in your hands while sleeping.
+Itching and burning can even appear before you feel pain or numbness in your hands.
 Other symptoms will almost certainly catch up later.

-The itchiness and burning is usually confined to the palm and ends of your fingers (see illustration above).
-As with other symptoms, these symptoms will begin while sleeping.
-But as carpal tunnel advances, they will appear during the daytime.
+The itchiness and burning usually is confined to the palm and middle fingers.
+As with other symptoms, they commonly begin while sleeping.
+But as carpal tunnel advances, they will also appear during the daytime.

 Note that any benefit from applying a "carpal tunnel cream" such as "Icy Hot" is only a placebo.
 That's because the problem is not on your skin (or even below it) but in the nerve inside your wrist joint.